andrewgosselin/experiments/nori-pics/README.md

 # Nori's World - Optimized Cat Photo Gallery

-A high-performance, optimized photo gallery built with Next.js 15, featuring your adorable cat Nori in various adorable moments.
+A high-performance, optimized photo gallery built with Next.js 15, featuring the one and only `Nori`.

 ## 🚀 Features